kevindomm/kevindomm.github.io/_posts/2016-02-04-auto-scaling.markdown

 	<blockquote>Adding an `INSTANCE` basically means you're adding a new machine to help your application run better.
 This is also known as horizontal scaling.
 Adding `MEMORY QUOTA` on the other hand, means you're only adding capacity per `INSTANCE`.
 This is known as vertical scaling.</blockquote>

-4. For now, we will not change any values because we will be needing the default for the next steps.
+4. For now, we will not change any values as we will be needing them for the next part.

 #Binding Auto-Scaling to the Application#